ver2point0/sales-taxes/README.md

 4. Items to be excluded from the goods sales tax (10%) is included in a text file called `exemptions.txt` placed in the input folder.
 5. Imported items have the word `imported` in them.

-## How is the input file being parsed?
+## How does parsing occur?

-## Example Input File:
+### Example Input File:
 1 book at 1.99
 1 book at 0.99

-The input text file is converted into an array:
+The input text file is converted into an array

 `[ "1 book at 1.99", "1 book at 0.99" ]`

 There is a simple validation to make sure there is clean input.
 The "at" string is selected.
 All others are ignored.

 Strings in arrays are split in individual strings in the arrays:

 `[ ["1", "book", "at" ,"1.99"], ["1", "book", "at", "0.99"] ]`

 After splitting the array, it is converted into an hash.
 The "at" string allows the script to determine the positioning of the items.